crownstone/bluenet-bootloader/README.md

 This project contains code examples of a the DFU bootloader modified to be built by gcc.

-Note that the bootloader address was set to `0x00034000` to make enough room for the build with debug option.
+Note that the bootloader address should be set to `0x00034000` to make enough room for the build with debug option.
 If you build with release (or all) (that has optimization) you can move the bootloader up to have more room for your application.
 This setting is used for both the `S110` and the `S130`, although the former doesn't need so much elbow room.

 Tested with:

-* nRF51 SDK version 6.0.0
+* nRF51 SDK version 8.1.1
-* S130 0.5 alpha
+* S130 1.0.0
 * nRF51822 Development Kit version 2.1.0 or later

-Or with:
+And with:

-* nRF51 SDK version 6.0.0
+* nRF51 SDK version 8.1.1
-* S110 v7
+* S110 8.0.0
 * nRF51822 Development Kit version 2.1.0 or later

 The project may need modifications to work with other versions or other boards.